wangchan0708/Leetcode_Practice_Algorithm/README.md

-# Leetcode_Practice_Python
+# Leetcode_Practice
-Used Python to solve the algorithm problems in Leetcode
+Used Python and C++ to solve the algorithm problems in Leetcode